-Online, blended, distributed… Digitec designs and produces eLearning solutions for corporate, not-for-profit and academic clients.
+eLearning: online, blended, distributed… Digitec designs and produces eLearning solutions for corporate, not-for-profit and academic clients.
+Digitec uses technology and innovative design to create transformative learning experiences that include:

 Digitec has been designing and developing interactive learning since the 1990s and is nationally recognized for custom eLearning